rhejda/Algorithms/README.md

 # Algorithms

-This Repository is a space to demonstrate my ability to solve algorithms in multiple coding languages.
+This Repository is a space to demonstrate my ability solving algorithms in multiple coding languages.

 Languages used to solve algorithms in this repository:
 <ul>